 Also add a few other spices that complement the pumpkin perfectly: cinnamon and ginger.

 Then add some brown sugar to make the soup slightly sweet.

 Also add the pumpkin purée.
-I use 100 percent pure canned pumpkin (not a pumpkin pie mix!) to make this an easy soup that can be prepared in about 30 minutes.
+I use 100 percent pure pumpkin puree (not a pumpkin pie mix!) to make this an easy soup that can be prepared in about 30 minutes.